Rory Attwell

 Rory Attwell is an English musician, best known for his part in UK punk trio Test Icicles, who formed in 2004 and played a handful of concerts before disbanding on 22 April 2006, after their sold out final show at the Astoria in London.
 During their time together they released the album For Screening Purposes Only, and had UK Top 40 singles with "What's Your Damage" and "Circle.
 Square.
 Triangle".

-Post Test Icicles
+PLate careers

 After Test Icicles split he went on to form RAT:ATT:AGG (later known as Wrists), with members of Bullet Union, Navajo Code and Abandon Ship.
-In 2006 they released their debut single Can We Fix It on Moshi Moshi records, with a limited run of 1000 7"s.
+In 2006 they released their debut single "Can We Fix It" on Moshi Moshi records, with a limited run of 1000 7"s.
 In May 2007 they released an extended EP with demos and radio sessions on the Rallye/Klee label exclusively for the Japanese audience, entitled And On the First Day God Created....
 They also provided remixes for bands such as Fake Shark - Real Zombie! and The Kills.
 However the band announced their official split on 30 November 2007 and offered fans free downloads of their songs.
 Attwell went on to play drums and guitar in the post punk band KASMs, but he left the band in April 2010.